Samsung Galaxy Note 10 could have a mammoth screen

 Surprisingly, this isn't even the first rumor we've heard about the Samsung Galaxy Note 10, with an earlier one claiming that the phone is codenamed 'Da Vinci' – a suggestion perhaps that the S Pen would be getting some upgrades.

-We'd expect to hear plenty more rumors between now and launch, but don't expect news to really hot up until the Samsung Galaxy S10 has launched, as this is the company's next flagship.
+We'd expect to hear plenty more rumors between now and launch, but don't expect the news to really hot up until the Samsung Galaxy S10 has launched, as that's the company's next flagship.

 - The foldable Samsung Galaxy X might also land before the Note 10